Pasta without meat doesn’t have to be boring. This easy vegetable pasta is flavorful and different with a sweet heat pasta sauce everyone will love!

 Once it’s sweated for five minutes or so, add in the roasted tomatoes and pasta sauce.
 Stir and add your seasonings.
 Then it’s hands off time while you let it simmer and marry the flavors for 30 minutes.
 Go have a shower, chase the cat around the house or watch a quick episode on Netflix.

 Add in your herbs and we’re ready.
 You can use fresh herbs if you like.
 The measurements in the recipe are for dried herbs but wow is fresh basil great!
-I didn’t because I can’t seem to keep my herb garden alive.
 Then we’ll serve with some Parmesan cheese and maybe some garlic bread or knots.
-That’s it!
+And that’s it!
 I did say easy, didn’t I?

 Happy eats everyone.Print